 Most of the stuff I say I’m doing for them is really for me, anyway.
 They don’t care if their clothes are mended and washed, or if their jackets are zipped, or if there are perfectly balanced seasonal snacks in their lunches.
 They’d be just as happy digging in the mud with sticks instead of participating in the enriching, mentally stimulating playdate activity I organized (I only did it so their friend’s mom would be impressed when she asked about the playdate later, anyway.)
 They don’t want to go to the museum to catch that important exhibit that will open their minds to other cultures.
 I do these things for myself.
 And they are important.
 But it is not my children’s fault when I feel stressed out trying to fit everything in.

 And everything around us is speeding up.
 It’s zero hour.
 If we don’t solve global warming RIGHT NOW we’re going to fry!
 If you don’t impress a potential customer in THREE SECONDS on your website you’ve lost them forever!
-Sign this petition IMMEDIATELY or your favorite nettle patch is going to get paved over forever!
+Sign this petition IMMEDIATELY or there will be no more freedom in America!
 There’s a plague of urgency, and it’s addictive because there’s truth in it.
 We get in a habit of urgency.
 We rush through breakfast because species are going extinct.
 We scan quickly rather than reading deeply because the world economy is collapsing.
 But we don’t stop to wonder if our behavior makes sense.
 No time to stop!
 Haven’t you heard about FRACKING??

 But when I stop, and breathe, and look at the seedling trays with my son, I know that I am not going to stop fracking by rushing through dinner.
 We don’t need to speed up.
 We need to slow down.